 Who we are

-Rongo University and Project Humanity have formed a partnership to help provide opportunities for women and youth in the two adjacent counties of Homabay and Migori located in southwest Kenya.
+Rongo University is helping to provide opportunities for women and youth in the two adjacent counties of Homabay and Migori located in southwest Kenya.

 Rongo University (RU) is a public university located in Migori County with a mission to provide high quality education through teaching, research, and community service.
 The university is keen to support local communities through educational empowerment of students and youth, peace building, nurturing a spirit of volunteerism among its graduates, and promoting economic activities in rural areas as a means of improving livelihoods.
 RU has approximately 6,000 students and 100 staff.
 RU is also one of the few schools in Kenya with a sizable library sciences program.